geryb-bg/gery-web/blog/XinaBox Tutorial/Part 2/article.md

 ### Sending data to the cloud
 Now we can connect to the cloud and send data there.
 In this case we will be using Google Cloud Platform IoT Core.

 There are two ways to setup your devices in GCP IoT Core, one is by using the [gcloud SDK](https://cloud.google.com/sdk/) which allows you to do everything via command line.
-The other is by doing it in the console, or as I like to call it the "clicky" way.
+The other is by doing it in the online console, or as I like to call it the "clicky" way.
 In this tutorial we will do everything the "clicky" way.

 - Open up [GCP](https://console.cloud.google.com/) and log in
 - Create a new project